top of page

 Hampton Inn & Suites in Jennings, Louisiana

 A block of rooms is reserved for YRARF 2024.
 The special room rate will be available until October 9th or until the group block is sold-out, whichever comes first.
 Booking your reservation is simple.
-To begin the process, click on the HOTEL image (coming soon) to take you to Hampton's page.
+To begin the process, click on the HOTEL image to take you to Hampton's page.
 Field trips will leave from the Hampton unless otherwise specified.
 You can also call (855) 680-3239.

 L'Banco Albergo (Bank Hotel) in Lake Arthur is offering a special 15% off for YRARF 2022 participants.
 Call to make your reservations (337) 774-7249 or email: thebankhotella@gmail.com